htefera/Car-Accident-Analysis/README.md

 ![](Images/eps0005_mpts_20_detail2.png)
 ![](Images/eps0005_mpts_20_detail2.png)

-### Data preprocessing
+## Data preprocessing
-For the the rest of the tasks we need to do data processin.
-During the data preprocessing phase, we made several decisions to correctly input data to our model.
+For detecting patterns that lead to fatal accidents and creating a model that predicts fatal accidents, we need to do data processing.
+We made several decisions to correctly input data to our model.
 1. **Dimensionality Reduction** <br>
 We initially approach the dataset by removing JUNCTION_DETAIL because it has the same value replicated in all the rows.
 Secondly, we produced the Correlation matrix to check if there were columns highly correlated.